 The Venetian Olive Grove

 The grove, which embraces the western side of town, was planted by order of the Venetians in the 17th century.
-Here, you’ll enjoy a walk or a bike ride through the immortal olive trees.
+You’ll enjoy a walk or a bike ride through the immortal olive trees.

-Small in size but great in flavor.
+Small in size but great in flavour.
 Cooked in large cauldrons by the village women on Agios Donatos’ feast day (August 7) on the plateau above the village.
 A festival on your plate!